 |October - December||Resting/Dormancy Period.
 Reduce irrigations and fertilisation considerably.|

-Although cacti have been used for medicinal and decorative purposes for over six hundred years, drawings and other findings can back from 9'000 years ago.
-Almost all of the 1750-known species originate from the Americas, with only the Rhipsalis baccifera (Africa) breaking this trend.
-The formal classification of Cacti arose in the 1730's by Carl Linnaeus, who placed the species he knew into two groups - Cactus & Pereskia.
+Although Cacti have been used for medicinal and decorative purposes for over six hundred years, drawings and other findings can back to 9'000 years ago.
+Almost all of the 1,750-known species originate from the Americas, with only the Rhipsalis baccifera (Africa) breaking this trend.
+The formal classification of Cacti arose in the 1730s by Carl Linnaeus, who placed the species he knew into two groups - Cactus & Pereskia.
 Before his book was published in 1753, he re-conjoined the two groups back into Cactus, a Greek word that was first used by Theophrastus (A Greek Philosopher, C. 300BC), describing a 'thornful' plant.